 From landing at the North Quay stop we wandered the walking (and biking) path underneath the M3 freeway for views of the museums across the river, and the Victoria, Kurilpa, William Jolly and Go Between bridges.

-6 – Roma Street Park
+6 – Roma Street Parkland

-Just a 10-minute walk from the North Quay Ferry Terminal is Roma Street Park, an amazing 40-acre (16 hectare) city park adjacent to the Roma Park railway station.
+Just a 10-minute walk from the North Quay Ferry Terminal is Roma Street Parkland, an amazing 40-acre (16 hectare) city park adjacent to the Roma Park railway station.
 I must say, I was very impressed with this park.

-Created in 2001, the park is open year-around, day and night (except the Spectacle Garden and Rainforest walkwhich close at dusk), that offers a children’s playground, amphitheater, free live music and kids programs, restroom facilities, vast green lawns with waterfalls and fountains with opportunities to see colorful fauna and wildlife (check out the park map).
+Created in 2001, the park is open year-around, day and night (except the Spectacle Garden and Rainforest walk, which close at dusk), that offers a children’s playground, amphitheater, free live music and kids programs, restroom facilities, vast green lawns with waterfalls and fountains with opportunities to see colorful fauna and wildlife (check out the park map).

 It’s an optimal place to enjoy lunch on the outdoor patio of The Garden Room or picnic waterside on the many lawns and take advantage of the free barbecues to use.
 You can take a guided tour or just explore yourself.
 For city parks, Roma Street Park has got it going on.